-- a.
-Peel the plastic protective strip off the bottom of the fan sink.
-Make sure that the square of thermal material is still on the bottom of the fan sink. - b.
-Align and place the fan sink on top of the microprocessor. - c.
+Note: Set the fan sink into place.
+Make sure the fan sink guide rib fits between the processor and the processor socket.

+- c.
 Align and place the fan-sink retainer (clip) over the fan sink. - d.
-Insert a small, flat-blade screwdriver into the tab on the fan-sink retainer. - e.
+Insert a small, flat-blade screwdriver into the tab on the fan sink. - e.
 Press down and in with the screwdriver handle to snap the fan-sink retainer into place in the slot on the microprocessor, over the fan sink. - f.
-Connect the built-in fan-sink power cable to the appropriate connector on the system board: - If you installed the microprocessor in connector U11, connect the fan-sink power cable to connector J2. - If you installed the microprocessor in connector U12, connect the fan-sink power cable to connector J3. - 10.
+Connect the built-in fan-sink power cable to the appropriate connector on the system board. - If you installed the microprocessor in connector (U11), connect the fan-sink power cable to connector (J2). - If you installed the microprocessor in connector (U12), connect the fan-sink power cable to connector (J3). - 8.
 Place the terminator card in the static-protective package that the new microprocessor was shipped in, and store it in a safe place.
-You will need to install the terminator card again if you ever remove the microprocessor and do not replace it with another microprocessor.

-11. Install the VRM that is included in the microprocessor kit.
+You will need to install the terminator card again if you ever remove the microprocessor and do not replace it with another microprocessor. - 9.
+Install the VRM that is included in the microprocessor kit.